-This wedding favours seed packet forms part of our Blossom range so you can also indulge in matching seed paper Save the Date cards, invitation sets, advice cards, table confetti, and seed packet wedding favours.
+This wedding favours seed packet forms part of our Blossom range so you can also indulge in matching seed paper Save the Date cards and invitation sets.
 We can also incorporate this design into any other products you might need, such as menus etc.

 Please email your personalisation details and guest names after you have ordered.
 This seed packet is also great in that it doubles up as a wedding favour, saving you money!